Flarenzy/cli_calendar/README.md

 ## Examples
 To view the current month just use `cli_calender` and an new terminal window will open with the current month.
-As you can see on the left side is the current month and on the right side are the tasks scheduled for that day.
+On the left side is the current month and on the right side are the tasks scheduled for that day.
-You can use the --year, --month and --day flags together or one at at time to specify the desired date on which the calender view will open.
+The flags --year, --month and --day together or one at at time can be used to specify the desired date on which the calender view will open.
 The default values for each are taken from the current date.
 Note that the date is currently just taken from the OS-es date.

 `cli_calender`